Buzz is growing around the use of magnesium oil for stroke recovery.

 After stroke, neuroplasticity allows healthy parts of the brain to take over the functions that the damaged areas once controlled.

-Therapeutic physical therapy exercise is the best rehabilitation technique for stroke recovery.
+Therapeutic exercise is the best rehabilitation technique for stroke recovery.

 Whether or not you add magnesium oil depends upon both your risk factors and curiosity.